The impact of spurious imaginary phonon modes on thermal properties of Metal-organic Frameworks: Methods

 \subsection{Phonon and Heat Capacity Computations}

 The DFT force constants used to compute heat capacities in this work which were taken from Moosavi \textit{et al.} \cite{Moosavi}, Yue \textit{et al.} \cite{yue}, and Wieser \textit{et al.} \cite{Wieser2024} were all computed using the PBE+ D3(BJ) \cite{pbegga,d3,bj} functional and the trained MLIPs, MACE-MP-MOF0 \cite{kamath} and the \textbf{MLP} from Yue \textit{et al.} \cite{yue} were also trained on datasets generated with the same DFT functional ensuring consistency in our comparisons.
+The v2 version of the MACE-MP-MOF0 model was used in this work.
 The constant volume heat capacity $C_v$ data reported in this study was computed under the harmonic approximation with the Phonopy \cite{TOGO20151} package, using the force constants on a $11 \times 11 \times 11$ mesh for temperatures from 0 to 1000K.
 The \% spurious modes are computed from the number of modes neglected in the thermal properties calculation with cutoff frequency set to zero.

 Among the thermal properties included in the standard output of Phonopy which are the vibrational Helmoltz free energy (F), Entropy (S) and Energy (U) in addition to Heat Capacity ($C_v$), $C_v$ has been the main focus here since it is a more directly measurable property reported in experimental literature for MOFs.
 This allows us to correlate the impact of computational artifacts like spurious imaginary modes to real-world applications such as energy penalty estimations from heat capacity.
-But to understand how the error in $C_v$ from spurious imaginary modes propagates through other derived thermodynamic variables, refer the SI Figure S5.
-In order to compare experimental $C_p$, the quasi-harmonic approximation \cite{harmonic} was used to introduce the volume dependence indirectly with harmonic computations at $\pm$ 3\% linear strain for seven configurations around the equilibrium volume.
-Because of the expensive nature of this approximation with DFT for MOFs, we generated $C_p$ data only with MACE-MP-MOF0.
-The negligible difference seen between $C_p$ and $C_v$ in Table \ref{tab:cv} allows for more large scale analysis of the heat capacity of MOFs as the significantly cheaper harmonic phonon approximation can be used.
+But to understand how the error in $C_v$ from spurious imaginary modes propagates through other derived thermodynamic variables, refer the SI Fig. S4.
+In order to compare experimental C$_p$, the quasi-harmonic approximation \cite{harmonic} was used to introduce the volume dependence indirectly with harmonic computations at $\pm$ 3\% linear strain for seven configurations around the equilibrium volume.
+Because of the expensive nature of this approximation with DFT for MOFs, we generated C$_p$ data only with MACE-MP-MOF0.
+The negligible difference seen between C$_p$ and $C_v$ in Table \ref{tab:cv} allows for more large scale analysis of the heat capacity of MOFs as the significantly cheaper harmonic phonon approximation can be used.